HeyGovApp/heygov-wp-plugin/readme.txt

 5. Activate the plugin on Plugins page
 6. Add your HeyGov ID in WP Admin -> HeyGov settings page

+== Screenshots ==

+1. Example of the HeyGov widget on a city website
+2. Customisable settings for HeyGov widget

 == Changelog ==

 = 1.2.3 =